How can I use a formula to calculate the due date in Excel? 2

 • The number of days until a due date based on a start date and a due date.

-Example 1: Calculate Due Date in Excel
+Example 1: Calculating a Future Due Date

 =B2+C2